Master of Arts in Creative Psychotherapy

 - Self-awareness, maturity, and ability to work with group dynamics.

-- Satisfactory participation, development and demonstration of appropriate skills and competencies in relation to each module as set and assessed by module tutors.
+- Satisfactory participation, development and demonstration of appropriate skills and competencies in relation to each module.

 - Completion of course requirements and assignments to acceptable standard

+This is a four-year course.
 The QQI award for those completing the 4 years is an MA in Creative Psychotherapy (Humanistic and Integrative Modality).
-A QQI exit award, Postgraduate Diploma in Arts in Play Therapy, is available to those who exit after 2nd year but who do not complete 4th year.
 As the QQI award is set at level 9 on the National Framework of Qualifications entry is restricted to applicants who have already completed a suitable undergraduate degree.
-Entry to year 3 is restricted to holders of a suitable Play Therapy qualification.
+Entry to year 3 is restricted to holders of IAPTP recognised Play Therapy course qualification, or to holders of an alternative Postgraduate Diploma in Play Therapy plus the IAPTP Statement of Equivalence to IAPTP Approved Play Therapy Training, which entails additional conversion training to meet IAPTP criteria.

 For admission to the M.A. in Creative Psychotherapy (Humanistic and Integrative Modality), entrants will normally:

-- Have at least one to two years relevant professional (paid or voluntary) experience (for example, social care, counsellor, helpline worker, childcare, social work, education or nursing)
+- Have at least two years full-time relevant professional experience (for example, social care, education, childcare, social work, counsellor/creative arts therapist) working with children.

 - Successfully undertake a selection interview

-- Commit to full attendance at the course
+- Commit to full attendance for all 4 years of the course.

 Registering for the QQI award: Indirect Entry